jundalisay/superb/content/en/research/einstein/relativity/section-20.md

-### Gravitational Mass vs Inertial Mass
+## Gravitational Mass vs Inertial Mass

 GR is based on the law of the equality of inertial and gravitational mass. <!-- We must note carefully that the possibility of this mode of interpretation rests -->

 {{< c v="red" >}} This law is the fundamental property of the gravitational field that gives all bodies the same acceleration*.{{< /c >}}

-> *Superphysics Note=  G to Newton was based on gravitational mass.
+> *Superphysics Note: G to Newton was based on gravitational mass.
 But G to Einstein is based on both inertia and gravitational mass which he imposes as a new law of gravity, instead of as another theory.

 If this natural law did not exist, the man in the moving box=